 Canada’s Majestic Beauty

 This year Canada celebrated its 150th birthday.
 While this is young compared to many other countries, Canada still has a majestic beauty and a rich history that makes Canada the perfect place for your next RV rental journey.
-Deciding on which piece of Canada you want to visit will be the problem, with almost 10 million square kilometres, Canada will be a country you will want to keep coming back to as every corner of the country offers a beautiful and totally different experience.
+Deciding on which piece of Canada you want to visit will be the problem, with almost 10 million square kilometers, Canada will be a country you will want to keep coming back to as every corner of the country offers a beautiful and totally different experience.
 There are 40 national parks and over 1000 provincial parks, this with just be a taste of the great Canadian experience.
 British Columbia and Alberta hold some of Canada’s most famous national parks, so why not start on the west coast and work your way east.

 Parks Canada Discover Pass